agude/agude.github.io/_drafts/2020-06-30-machine_learning_deployment_shadow_mode.md

 [manu]: https://mlpowered.com/
 [book]: https://mlpowered.com/book/

 ## What Is Shadow Mode?

 To launch a model in shadow mode you deploy the new, shadow model alongside the old, live model.[^2] The live model continues to handle all the requests, but the shadow model also runs on some (or all) of the requests.
-This allows you to test the performance of the new model while relying on the tried-and-true live model to serve the user.
+This allows you to test the new model while relying on the tried-and-true live model.

 ## When Would I Use Shadow Mode?